hydpy-dev/OpenDA/extensions/HydPyOpenDABBModelWrapper/README.md

 The model factory requires the following arguments:

-* configFile (string, required): The configuration file for the model instances.
+* configFile (string, partly required): The configuration file for the model instances.
+This option is not required if also a '`HyPyIoObject`' in used within the stoch observer (see below).
 * templateDir (string, optional): The template directory for model instances.
 * instanceDir (string, optional): The instance directory for model instances.
 The actual directories are post-fixed with the instance number.